lktuan/adv_python/book/c1/readme.md

 ## 2 writing tests and benchmarks

 - a test checks whether the results produced is correct or not;
-- a benchmark assess the application in term of running time efficiency.
+- a benchmark assesses the application in term of running time efficiency.

 We can write test functions for specific functions to check if they produce the same output with desireable results.

 For benchmarking, the simplest way is to use the `time` command for Unix-like OS.
-In Window, we can you `cygwin` shell, or `Measure-Command` in PowerShell.
+In Window, we can use `cygwin` shell, or `Measure-Command` in PowerShell.

-Another approach is using `timeit` built-in Python.
+Another approach is using `[timeit](https://docs.python.org/3/library/timeit.html)` built-in Python.
 We can use it in either Python/Ipython Interface or CLI.

 ## 3 writing better tests and benchmarks with `pytest-benchmark`

-The modern approach is to use `pytest` for testing and `pytest-benchmark` for benchmarking.
+The modern approach is to use `[pytest](https://docs.pytest.org/en/stable/)` for testing and `[pytest-benchmark](https://pypi.org/project/pytest-benchmark/)` for benchmarking.

 ```bash
 # syntax: pytest path/to/module.py::function_name